tevang/tutorials/Electrostatic_Potential_Globular_Protein/README.md

 and then select **Surface/Binding Analysis->Electrostatic Surface Coloring**, and under **potential file** select the .dx file.
 I will leave the default values, namely the surface will be colored with a color scale from -10 eV to 10 eV, with red representing negative charge, white neutral and blue positive.
 The charge value shown is that on the solvent accessible surface of the protein, namely 1.4 Å far from the surface.

 Now we will try to focus on the binding pocket.
 Load the ligand file `3K5C-BACE_1.mol` and use the **Tools->Depiction->Per-Model Clipping** utility to make tomographies of the EP map while mentaining the cartoon representation of the protein.
-Experiment with **Enable clipping** and **Adjust clipping with mouse as below** options both activated.
+Select as **model** the `MSMS main surface...` and experiment with **Enable clipping** and **Adjust clipping with mouse as below** options both activated.
 Use the middle and right mouse buttons to rotate and shift the clipping place, respectively.
 Optionally, you can create a nice cartoon representation of the protein and ligand:
 ```
 ribspline cardinal smoothing both stiffness 0.8